pyatrick666/pyatrick666/README.md

 <div align="center">

-### ⭐ If my work has been helpful to you, Feel free to star some of my repositories!
+### If my work has been helpful to you, Feel free to star⭐ any of my repositories!

 **Thanks for visiting!**